bcu8/CS386_FinalProject/README.md

-# CS386_FinalProject
+#**CS386_FinalProject**

-Code formatter for weekly projects in Leverington's CS136 and CS249
+###This is a Code formatter for weekly projects in Leverington's CS136 and CS249 classes.

-The program has at least one bug which can be seen in the mp4 video.
-At some point the program starts adding waaay too many indentations.
+###TODO
+*Fix bug causing too many indentations

+*Add feature to count how many violations/points were saved

+*Other ideas?

+###About
 Source code is found in CodeFormatter.c, the compiled exe file is also included

-SetUtilitiesThree.c is the test file, though the formatter should be able to handle any .c file no matter the prior formatting, as long as it doesn't have and compiling errors.
+SetUtilitiesThree.c is the current test file, though the formatter should be able to handle any .c file no matter the prior formatting, as long as it doesn't have any compiling errors.

-If my code is too messy we can choose start from scratch if you want
+The recompiling folder is for making changes to the .exe file.
+More info is included in the readme for that folder.